-With summer now approaching and the weather beginning to warm, it is unfortunate that we will begin to see news articles on not only animals but children being left in hot cars across the country.
+With summer now approaching and the weather beginning to warm, it is unfortunate that we will start to see news articles on not only animals but children being left in hot cars across the country.
 This article only seeks to deal with the animals, the penalties for those who leave them unattended in hot cars and what you should be mindful of as a concerned person if you come across an animal in distress.

 Risks of Leaving an Animal in Your Car